josevnz/nyrr/README.md

 ![](nyrr-race-results-dashboard.png)

-To be able to treat this as code, [we can export the dashboard definition](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/) as JSON and save it to a file:
+To be able to treat this as code, [export the dashboard definition](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/) as JSON and save it to a file:

 ![](export_nyrr_results_dashboard.png)

-To provision as code, we will tell Grafana where it can pick the dashboards ([default.yaml](roles/races/templates/grafana/provisioning/dashboards/default.yaml.j2)):
+To provision as code, tell Grafana where it can pick the dashboards ([default.yaml](roles/races/templates/grafana/provisioning/dashboards/default.yaml.j2)):

 ```yaml
 apiVersion: 1